AnTonyHa/cecs343-VCS-01-JSTWin/README.txt

 log
 Signature: log <repositoryPath>
-	- The log command is used to visualize previous commits (including the create command) and the date/time when they were committed (in preparation for project roll-back capabilities).
+	- The log command is used to visualize previous commits and the date/time when they were committed (in preparation for project roll-back capabilities).
 		- All labels corresponding to each commit are listed
 	Arguments:
-	- projectPath
-		- An absolute path to the project root directory that you wish to create a repository from
 	- repositoryPath
 		- An absolute path to the location of a repository

 update
 Signature: update <projectPath> <repositoryPath>
-	- The create command is used to update a repository with the current contents of the project
+	- The update command is used to update a repository with the current contents of the project
 	- The repository will not be updated if the repositoryPath does not contain a ".JSTWepo" folder.
 	Arguments:
 	- projectPath